go-gitea/gitea/docs/content/doc/advanced/logging-documentation.en-us.md

 ## Using `logrotate` instead of built-in log rotation

 Gitea includes built-in log rotation, which should be enough for most deployments.
-However, if you instead want to use the `logrotate` program:
+However, if you instead want to use the `logrotate` utility:

 -  Disable built-in log rotation by setting `LOG_ROTATE` to `false` in your `app.ini`.
 -  Install `logrotate`.